apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 ## 2. Motivation

-**Scheduling and Design Space**

-In TVM TensorIR, optimization of a TensorIR program is done via a sequence of transformations.
+**Scheduling and design space.** In TVM TensorIR, optimization of a TensorIR program is done via a sequence of transformations.
 For example, we reorder loops for better locality and we tensorize for specific hardware intrinsics.
 The process of invoking such a set of pre-defined transformations is called "**scheduling**", and each transformation is called a "**schedule primitive**".
-These primitives form a domain-specific language (DSL) describing the transformation of TensorIR programs. "**Design space**" is the set of all possible schedulings with respect to a TensorIR program.
+These primitives form a domain-specific language (DSL) describing the transformation of TensorIR programs. **Design space** is the set of all possible schedulings with respect to a TensorIR program.

-**Problems with the Current Scheduling System**
+**Problems with the current scheduling system.** Currently we have 3 sets of scheduling APIs:
 * **Manual schedule**: Developers optimize their programs by manually invoking schedule primitives, i.e. explore points in the design space with humans in the loop.
 This can be a tedious and error-prone approach, hence the creation of AutoTVM and AutoScheduler (Ansor).
 * **AutoTVM**: The automation system requires users to define "schedule templates" as the design space for each operator.
 Therefore, it is inextensible to hundreds of operators and variety hardware platforms.
 * **AutoScheduler (Ansor)**: It automatically generates schedule templates as the design space, according to a set of predefined "search rules".
 However, it is non-trivial to extend AutoScheduler to new schedule primitives (tensorize, loop partition, software pipelining, etc).
 * The three systems above have isolated sets of APIs with several layers of their own abstraction, which are not only hard to learn, but also engineering-intensive to customize.

-**Benefit of Meta Schedule**
+**Benefits of Meta Schedule.**  Meta schedule provides:
 * Succinct syntax, consistent APIs to TensorIR schedule with no other layer of abstraction.
-* Provides unified APIs for implementing manual schedules, AutoTVM-style schedules, and AutoScheduler-style schedules.
+* Unified APIs for implementing manual schedules, AutoTVM-style schedules, and AutoScheduler-style schedules.
 * Extensibility of all the schedule primitives, including tensorization and loop partitioning.
 Almost no extra effort is needed to use a new primitive in auto-tuning.
-* The automation infrastructure is extensible in every one of its components.
+* The automation infrastructure is extensible on every of its components.
 Every component of the system can be customized easily in pure python or C++ or both.
 For example, one can develop a new design space generator in python, a new ProgramRunner in python, etc.

 ## 3. Guide-level explanation